itf/6s092/courses/IAP19/PS/PS11/content.md

 * `name`
 * `height`

 In this problem, we implement `construct_daa(A)`, which takes in a normal Python list, and outputs a custom `Array` object where elements have been inserted into the indexed location indicated by their keys.
+They are inserted into the queues in the order that they appear in `A`.
 When constructing `d`, use the universe size `u` that you derived in the first problem of this problem set.
 """

 csq_soln = """